 The gospel, or “good news,” is essentially the revelation of Jesus Christ to the world for the purpose of reconciling God’s people to Himself.
 Sadly, there is much perversity masquerading as the gospel, yet it’s designed to lead man away from the truth, and into a false sense of relationship with the Creator.
 Many cults and false religions have arisen contrary to the faith that was once for all delivered to the saints (Jude 1:3), but there are far more subtle attacks on the biblical gospel that, in many cases, go unnoticed, and are poisoning the church today.
-Let’s review 5 telling marks that a gospel being preached is false.
+Let’s review five telling marks that

 Others may teach that God has chosen to save man, not solely according to the purposes of His own will (Eph 1:11), but because of some inherent value in us.
 Sure, we have some value to God–we are created in His image.
 We were also created to glorify Him.
 But Scripture clearly teaches that it is not because of any value or goodness in us that God has chosen to save us, he chose to save us to display His own glory (Romans 9:23).

 This mark of a false gospel places our hope in something false–a hope in something other than Christ alone.
 It places our hope in something within ourselves, and God will not share His glory with any other.

 2.)
 The gospel teaches that you are saved from temporal afflictions.

 This is mostly found in the Prosperity, Health and Wealth, and Word of Faith movements.
 Essentially, it teaches that when you are saved, you no longer have to suffer from worldly calamities such as poverty, sickness, and disease.
 Further, it teaches that if you do suffer from these things, that your faith simply isn’t strong enough.
 Often, your level of faith is purportedly reflected in how much money you give to the organization propagating this false teaching.